forlilab/CryoXKit/README.md

 # Cryo2Grid

 A tool to (currently) read DSN6, BRIX, and MRC/CCP4 crystallography and cryo-EM files and interpolate their density values onto a cartesian grid map as used by AutoDock software.
+The tool can output AD4 grid maps (default) or grid MRC files.

 # Build instructions